jazzyray/mirror-standards/trouble.md

 <a name="service_overview"></a>
 ## {Service_Name} Service Overview
-{A short description of the service and its context within the overall system architecture goes here}
+{A short description of the service and its context within the overall system architecture goes here.
+It must mention and describe all its dependencies and nothing more.}

 NOTE: The content here must reflect the message body text response from the {service_name} /about endpoint.